EricHughesABC/simpleNMR/README.md

-5. If everything works after restarting MestReNova
+5. If everything works after restarting MestReNova the new simpleNMR menu and command should be present.

    ![mnova_simpleNMR](readMePngs/mnova_simpleNMR.png)

-6. The icon will not be displayed as this requires copying the image `simpleNMRlogo.png` to the same directory where the script has been installed and changing the first line in the script to the same directory.
+6. The icon will not be displayed as this requires copying the image `simpleNMRlogo.png` to be copied tothe same directory where the script has been installed and changing the first line in the script to point to the same directory.

    ![mnova_simpleNMR_2](readMePngs/mnova_simpleNMR_2.png)